matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 What is wrong is, one company bought another company.
 Now they are the same company.
 They now have these two databases.
-In one database, your name is in the person thing, and in another database your name is in the person table, and in another database your name is in the mailing list table.
+In one database, your name is in the person table, and in another database your name is in the mailing list table.
 Who knows that mailing list table name and person name are actually the same piece of information?
 Nobody.
 They have to have meetings.
 I mean this is a big dollar -- this is a big ticket problem.
 It is not a small ...
 It is not a laughing matter, right?

 [Audience laughter, after Rich started laughing first]